apache/infrastructure-website/content/pages/help.md

 <br/>
 <span style='color: #00A;'>
     For new (empty) repositories, please use <a href="https://selfserve.apache.org/">self-serve</a>.
 If your project is using the GitBox service, please see the <a href="https://gitbox.apache.org/">GitBox web site</a> instead.
-    For imports, please create a JIRA through the <a href="https://infrahelp.apache.org/">Service Desk</a> platform.
+    For imports, please <a href="https://issues.apache.org/jira/">create a JIRA ticket</a>.
 </span>
 <hr/>